 When should a parent call the doctor?

-Call your provider, or the Yale COVID hot line at 203-688-1700, if you know you have been exposed to someone who has contracted COVID-19, or if you have a fever, cough, or other concerning respiratory symptoms — just like you would otherwise.
+Call your provider, or the Yale COVID hot line at 203-688-1700, if you know you have been exposed to someone who has contracted COVID-19, or if you have symptoms of COVID-19 such as a fever, cough, respiratory symptoms, diarrhea, vomiting, sore throat, and shortness of breath.

 “You don’t have to call your pediatrician for minor illness because it could be any number of viruses,” says Dr. Murray.
 “Again, the virus appears to be mild in children, and there are no available therapies today.
 Care for the infection is directed toward the symptoms: Tylenol, ibuprofen, and hydration with fluids, like chicken soup.”